CJWALT/Cjwalt/README.md

 -->

-- I'm currently learning more advanced react js, typescript and node js, also express js for api and other backend functionalities.
+- I'm currently learning nextjs.
 - Ask me about anything frontend dev.
 - Reach out to me on twitter @im_walt2

-He/him
 Repetition is the father of learning